What makes an effective research and development robot?

 That’s clearly a significant reduction, and to most people would indicate that Waymo is safer than taking a ride with a stranger (or even friend) at the wheel.
 The statistics include accidents where other drivers were at fault, but does not separate them out – so we can’t actually see what percentage involved an error from the Waymo side.
 Waymo has previously stated that the majority of these incidents were the fault of human drivers, and that there have been but two accidents involving injuries where it expects to pay out insurance liability claims.

-But even rare incidents have can quickly become high-profile.
+But even rare incidents can quickly become high-profile.
 In Phoenix, an empty Waymo that had been summoned by a customer crashed at low speed into a telephone pole in an alley.
 Had a human been at the wheel, we would never have heard of it.
 But because it was a Waymo, the incident led newscasts.
 Why is that?
 Well, we expect perfection in systems like these.
 And that seems a reasonable expectation if you’re going to trust your personal safety to a driverless car.
 It just can’t make mistakes.
 And that’s why Waymo quickly issued a recall for a software fix.

 “This is our second voluntary recall,” Katherine Barna, a Waymo spokesperson, told TechCrunch.
 “This reflects how seriously we take our responsibility to safely deploy our technology and to transparently communicate with the public.”